lyteword/chspurgeon-tod/volume-5/psalm-108.md

 **Verse 12.** The failure of human help is often

-1\.The direct cause of our prayer.
+1\.
+The direct cause of our prayer.

-2\.The source of urgency in pleading.
+2\.
+The source of urgency in pleading.

-3\.A powerful argument for the pleader.
+3\.
+A powerful argument for the pleader.

-4\.A distinct reason for hope to light upon.
+4\.
+A distinct reason for hope to light upon.

 **Verse 13.** How, when, and why a believer should do valiantly.